-There is a lot of Helm related resources here at Harness.
-We recently went through a three-part blog series on Helm and hosted a recent webinar to get you dangerous.
+There is a lot of Helm-related resources here at Harness.
+We have completely broken down Helm and hosted a recent webinar to get you dangerous.
 Though as a tl;dr Helm is a package manager for Kubernetes similar to Homebrew, RPM, Chocolatey, etc. Helm works off the concept of convention with charts and templates.

 In the previous blog series, we leveraged an Amazon EKS cluster for our Kubernetes endpoint and walked through how to set one up using EKSCTL and getting KubeCTL on your machine.
 We will leverage EKS again.
 Though you can port this example to a Kubernetes endpoint of your liking.
 Helm V3 simplifies the steps that are needed.